Skip to content

 An important aspect about this is that the shareholder can be a company or even just a person, where a 100% ownership of the shares is permitted to be of foreign or local shareholding.
 Therefore, a company can be owned entirely by another Hong Kong person or company, or by an international company or person from anywhere in the world.
 Also, a nominee can be designated as a shareholder for the Hong Kong company.
 The meetings of the shareholders can be held in any part of the world, but in general should be conducted annually.

-Company secretary
+3. Company secretary

 Other than the shareholder and the director, each private limited company in Hong Kong is required to have a company secretary as well.
 This is not a secretary who does the clerical work in a company or answers the calls for the company.
 As per the rules of the Hong Kong incorporation, the company needs to hire a corporate secretary who would ensure the regulatory and legal compliance as well as represent the company in any legal documents.
 The secretary can be an incorporated company in Hong Kong or an individual who is a resident of Hong Kong.

 Also, a person who is the director or the shareholder of the company cannot be the company secretary.
-Director’s of a Hong Kong company are responsible for maintaining the records and statutory books of the business.
-Along with this, the person would also ensure the compliance of the company with all the regulatory requirements, and sign any necessary documents for the company.
+Directors of a Hong Kong company are responsible for maintaining the records and statutory books of the business.
+Along with this, the person would also ensure the compliance of the company with all the regulatory requirements and sign any necessary documents for the company.

-Share capital
+4. Share capital

-There is no minimum requirements for the share capital of a new Hong Kong Limited Company.
+There are no minimum requirements for the share capital of a new Hong Kong Limited Company.
 A company in Hong Kong needs to have at least one shareholder and an ordinary share issued during the formation of the business.
-The share capital of the company does not need to be in the Hong Kong Dollar, and can be in any of the world’s major currencies, such as in USD or EURO.
+The share capital of the company does not need to be in the Hong Kong Dollar, and can be in any of the world’s major currencies, such as USD or EURO.

 The Hong Kong company regulation does not require that 1 share must be worth 1 HKD.
 It is the total share capital available and registered for the company.
-The founding members are not required to submit the initial share capital amount to the government nor into the company bank account.
+The founding members are not required to submit the initial share capital amount to the government nor to the company bank account.
 They may choose to deposit this amount into the company bank account later on, but are not required to by law when incorporating the company.
 However, this is still owed by the shareholders to the company, so be aware of this for companies with issuing a high value of share capital.

-Shares can also be smoothly transferred, subjected to a government stamp duty fee.
+Shares can also be smoothly transferred, subject to a government stamp duty fee.
 Further share capital for the company can also be added to new shareholders of the company, in the form of a share allotment.
 However, bearer shares are not allowed as per the Government Requirements of a Hong Kong Limited Company.

 Limited liability

-A limited liability company is one where the shareholders are lawfully liable for the debts of business, only to the extent of the total value of their shares.
+A limited liability company is one where the shareholders are lawfully liable for the debts of the business, only to the extent of the total value of their shares.
 This means a person who holds a shares of a company is not personally liable for the total debts of the company in the case of a possible lawsuit or bankruptcy over the total value of the shares.
 This is the most common type of company in Hong Kong.

 The document requirements of a Hong Kong Limited Company that you wish to open are: